Footage-Firm/meeting-room-traffic-lights/README.md

 #### Extending the Application

 Feel free to fork the repo and add support for different bulb types or new features.
 To use different bulb types, just implement the _Bulb_ and _BulbNetwork_ interfaces (see _src/app/bulbNetworks/_).
 To use different calendar sources, implement a new calendar client with the same interface as _GoogleCalendarClient_.

-#### Installing on a LAN

-You can also run the application from a Raspberry Pi inside of your network.

 #### Overriding Bulb Labels

 If you are unable to map light bulb label to room name (such as when using MagicHome bulbs), you can also create a _config/local.yml_ file and set the `roomBulbLabelOverrides` property.
 That maps room name (key) to bulb label (value) and overrides the auto-mapping.

+#### Installing on a LAN

+You can also run the application from a Raspberry Pi inside of your network.
+This can be useful if using bulbs that can only be contolled via LAN (i.e. MagicHome bulbs).